rcazzara/seldovia/_people/Seabee_owned_by_Dick_Miller.md

 Accordingly, I find that the omission of plaintiff's name from the policy was the result of a mutual mistake, which warrants a reformation of the policy to conform to the intention of the partners and treatment of it as so reformed.
 Great American Ins.
-Co. v.
+Co.Â v.
 Johnson, supra, [\[25 F.2d at page 850\]](https://casetext.com/case/great-american-ins-co-v-johnson#p850);
 Cf. Royal Ins.
-Co. v.
+Co.Â v.
 Smith, [\[158 Fla.
 472\]](https://casetext.com/case/royal-insurance-co-limited-v-smith),
 [\[29 So.2d
 244\]](https://casetext.com/case/royal-insurance-co-limited-v-smith);
 Connecticut Fire Ins.
-Co. v.
-McNeil, 6 Cir., [\[35 F.2d 675\]](https://casetext.com/case/connecticut-fire-ins-co-v-mcneil) and
+Co.Â v.
+McNeil, 6 Cir., [\[35 F.2d
+675\]](https://casetext.com/case/connecticut-fire-ins-co-v-mcneil) and
 cases cited at page 676, even though the action is tried as one at law.
 Great American Ins.
-Co. v.
+Co.Â v.
 Johnson, supra, [\[25 F.2d at pages 849-850\]](https://casetext.com/case/great-american-ins-co-v-johnson#p849).

 The contention that the contract of sale of the interest of plaintiff in